python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/030_Oversampling_Undersampling.md

 # Oversampling and Undersampling

+ℹ️ This material coincides with material from SDR slideshow A (slides 28-31).

 ### Sampling (specifically undersampling and why it's a problem)

 Start by reading this [Sampling lesson on this page from Harvey Mudd](https://gallicchio.github.io/learnSDR/lesson06.html).